 We all know that getting a divorce is not fun.
-It is a stressful time that oftentimes involves moving out of the family home, getting a new place to live, having to adjust to living life on a single income are just a few of the transitionary elements to going through a divorce in Texas.
-If you are fortunate enough to be a parent then you are undoubtedly concerned about the transitions inherent in raising a child during and after a divorce.
+It is a stressful time that often involves moving out of the family home, getting a new place to live, and adjusting to living life on a single income are just a few of the transitionary elements to going through a divorce in Texas.
+If you are fortunate enough to be a parent, you are undoubtedly concerned about the transitions inherent in raising a child during and after a divorce.
 How is your child going to respond to the case and its changes?
 Will your relationship with your child suffer as a result of the divorce?
-Will you be able to effectively co-parent with your soon-to-be ex-spouse?
+Will you be able to co-parent with your soon-to-be ex-spouse effectively?

 Alimony and spousal maintenance- is it tax-deductible any longer?

 In 2017, the Tax Cuts and Jobs Act was signed into federal law by President Trump.
-This law made changes to the tax code that may have significant impacts on your life and on how your divorce will proceed through the settlement process.
+This law changed the tax code that may have significant impacts on your life and how your divorce will proceed through the settlement process.
 Most notably, alimony payments are no longer deductible on your federal income taxes.
-In Texas, there are two types of alimony: spousal maintenance as ordered through a divorce trial and contractual alimony that is negotiating between you and your spouse in mediation.
+In Texas, there are two types of alimony: spousal maintenance as ordered through a divorce trial and contractual alimony negotiating between you and your spouse in mediation.

-On the other hand, contractual alimony is more of an agreement between you and your spouse that is created in mediation.
-The purpose of contractual alimony is as a good faith effort to avoid going to court and solidify you were agreements regarding the division of Community property and ensure both you and your spouse can provide for yourselves financially after the divorce.
+On the other hand, contractual alimony is more of an agreement between you and your spouse created in mediation.
+The purpose of contractual alimony is a good faith effort to avoid going to court and solidify your agreements regarding the division of Community property and ensure both you and your spouse can provide for yourselves financially after the divorce.

-The key thing, as far as timing is concerned, is that if you entered into an agreement for contractual alimony or had a spousal maintenance order issued before 12/31/2018 then your orders are treated as being under the old set of laws.
-For many people going through a divorce, the change in the law that we have seen since 2018 could be seen as a reason to not get divorced or at least not to consider having spousal maintenance or alimony be a part of your divorce settlement.
+As far as timing is concerned, the key thing is that if you entered into an agreement for contractual alimony or had a spousal maintenance order issued before 12/31/2018, then your orders are treated as being under the old set of laws.
+For many people going through a divorce, the change in the law that we have seen since 2018 could be seen as a reason not to get divorced or at least not to consider having spousal maintenance or alimony be a part of your divorce settlement.

-The reason being is that if you were to pay spousal maintenance or alimony then it is likely that you would be the spouse who earns more money and pays more in taxes as a single person.
-Therefore, the paying of spousal maintenance or alimony would be seen as a deduction which may cause you to be able to jump down a bracket in taxes and save money where you are able in overall taxes each year.
+The reason being is that if you were to pay spousal maintenance or alimony, then it is likely that you would be the spouse who earns more money and pays more in taxes as a single person.
+Therefore, the paying of spousal maintenance or alimony would be seen as a deduction that may cause you to jump down a bracket in taxes and save money where you are able in overall taxes each year.
 You may not mind paying a larger sum in alimony or maintenance if you can then write the money off on your taxes each year.

 What about the child tax credit?

 For many years, families like yours were able to take advantage of a dependency exemption which allowed you to make exemptions from your taxable income based on the number of children in your care.
 A child tax credit was also (and still is) a mainstay for families to incorporate into their tax planning for minor children.
 The Tax Cuts and Jobs Act allows you to take advantage of a per-child credit of $2,000, whereas the figure previously was only $1,000.
-More families are eligible to take advantage of these tax credits and the income threshold to do so has risen dramatically both for single and joint filers as a result of this law coming into place.
+More families are eligible to take advantage of these tax credits.
+The income threshold of doing so has risen dramatically both for single and joint filers due to this law coming into place.

-If you are familiar with our blog here on the website of the Law Office of Bryan Fagan then you know that in a divorce there are typically two different types of parenting roles that you may take on after the divorce as far as conservatorship is concerned.
-The first is as a primary conservator who determines the primary residence of the children, receives child support, and generally holds more exclusive or independent decision-making capabilities for the kids.
+If you are familiar with our blog here on the website of the Law Office of Bryan Fagan, then you know that in a divorce, there are typically two different types of parenting roles that you may take on after the divorce as far as conservatorship is concerned.
+The first is as a primary conservator who determines the children's primary residence, receives child support, and generally holds more exclusive or independent decision-making capabilities for the kids.
 The second conservatorship role is that of a possessory conservator who has visitation rights with the kids and holds many, though not all, of the same rights about the children as the primary conservator.